Why Americans struggle over the future of masculinity

 “Here’s the simple truth I’ve heard from many men,” Mr. Yang wrote in a recent op-ed.
 “We need to be needed.
 We imagine ourselves as builders, soldiers, workers, brothers — part of something bigger than ourselves.”

-Second of two parts.
 Part 1: Why these men find the phrase ‘toxic masculinity,’ well, toxic